 Hey, these things happen.
 We won’t judge.
 But now you have a choice to make.
 You can take it to a local Apple Authorized Service center, but be ready to pull out your wallet.
-You’re paying for Apple Certified technicians to install Apple approved parts in an Apple-controlled facility, and every step of the way makes the prices go higher and higher.
-Apple maintains tight control via this expensive hierarchy.
+You’re paying for Apple Certified technicians to install Apple approved parts in an Apple-controlled facility, and every step of this loop makes the prices go higher and higher – Apple maintains tight control via this expensive hierarchy.
 If you bring a serious problem to the Apple store, you can expect to be quoted $450+ for many repairs.

-At The Computer Cellar, our technicians may not be Apple Certified, but they know what they’re working with.
-Experience is the best teacher, and our team has plenty of experience finding the most reasonable (and reasonably priced!) repair solutions for your malfunctioning iProduct – and we do it with a smile and sense of humor you won’t get from most “geeks” or “geniuses”.
+At The Computer Cellar, our technicians may not be Apple Certified (this is by choice!), but they know what they’re working with.
+Experience is the best teacher, and our team has plenty of experience finding the most reasonable (and reasonably priced!) repair solutions for your malfunctioning iProduct – and we do it with a smile and sense of humor you won’t usually get from “geeks” or “geniuses”.
 If there’s something we can’t do, we’ll make recommendations of who probably can.

 If you’re outside your AppleCare time limit, in need of repair or an upgrade, or want to optimize your Mac’s performance, The Computer Cellar is ready to get you back where you want to be – on your perfectly functioning Apple device!

 And the best thing?
 We can do it for so much cheaper than the service centers, meaning you keep money in your pocket to save for the next new Apple product.